elva-labs/braincells/docs/onboarding/level-2/hello-world-lambda.md

 ### 7. Test

 The terminal will eventually output the link to your lambda.
-Once you use that link in a broswer or `curl` a request / event will be triggered to AWS that will invoke the deployed lambda and produce a response.
+Once you use that link in a browser or `curl` a request / event will be triggered to AWS that will invoke the deployed lambda and produce a response.

 ```bash
 curl https://ksei4ctj3fqms4o3n4t2wnrdem0okgrp.lambda-url.eu-north-1.on.aws/